Tactile Letters: c, a, d

 - Discuss the love our Heavenly Father has for us that He was willing to send His Son down to earth as a baby.

+(This activity will require an adult to align the papers but the child can help cut and staple.)
 Cut a piece of paper in half creating two 11"x4 1/4" pieces.
 Cut eleven 1" strips of colored paper measuring 4 1/4" long.
 Lay two stripes together and staple at the bottom.
 Fold the unstapled ends down and around to form a heart.
 Lay another strip on each side of the bended stripes.
 Align and staple the four-layer end.
 Fold the unstapled ends to form a second heart.
 Continue the process to form a chain of hearts.
 (Sometimes construction paper is too stiff to bend.
-You can also use felt.)
+You may also use felt.)

-- Choice from a list of Valentine "love" activities.
+- Choose from a list of Valentine "love" activities.

 • Jesus' Birth Preschool Bible Story Activities & Color Sheets: